Johnnan002/Adaptive-diverse-capsule-network/README.md

 cd Adaptive-diverse-capsule-network

 ```
 **Step 2.
-Train a CapsNetAdaptive-diverse-capsule-network model on CIFAR10**
+Train the Adaptive-diverse-capsule-network model on CIFAR10**

 Training with default settings:
 ```